Yellow Ribbon Program

 The Yellow Ribbon Program allows institutions of higher education, like Misericordia University, to voluntarily agree to pay an amount of tuition that Veterans Affairs will then match so veterans or their dependents can attend the school of their choice.

 Congress approved an expansion of the Yellow Ribbon Program in 2008, allowing Post 9/11 veterans to attend private colleges as well as public colleges.
-Misericordia University is one of 100 colleges and universities in Pennsylvania participating in the program and has made a commitment to provide funding for 25 students in the program.
-The bill also includes a housing allowance and $1,000 a year for books and supplies.
+Misericordia University is one of more than 200 colleges and universities in Pennsylvania participating in the program and has made a commitment to provide funding for students in the program.

 U.S. Rep. Chris Carney of the 10th Congressional District of Pennsylvania held a press conference at Misericordia University on September 8, 2009 to speak to the campus community and media about college financial aid and the GI Bill's updated Yellow Ribbon Program.
 "It was shortsighted to only support state schools.
 This expanded program is an investment in this nation, a chance to help the most dedicated, disciplined and brightest men and women by making college affordable to them," Rep. Carney added.